 The timing of billings, cash collections, and revenue recognition may result in accounts receivable (contract assets) and deferred revenue on the statement of financial position.
-Receivables are only recognized to the extent that it is probably that NCMF will collect substantially all of the consideration to which it is entitled in exchange for the goods and services that will be transferred.
-NCMF may receive advance payments of deposits from our customers before revenue is recognized.
-There were no such advance payments at June 30, 2020.
+Receivables are only recognized to the extent that it is probably that the Foundation will collect substantially all of the consideration to which it is entitled in exchange for the goods and services that will be transferred.
+The Foundation may receive advance payments of deposits from our customers before revenue is recognized.
+There were no such advance payments at June 30, 2021 and 2020.